VitalPS/nanostring_analysis/README.md

 # nanostring_analysis

-Scrips for normalization and analysis of nCounter nanoString data.
+Scripts for normalization and analysis of nCounter nanoString data.